jakelacey2012/jakelacey2012/README.md

 - Projects
   - [Phonito](https://phonito.io): A docker security and monitoring tool
   - [Busqit](https://github.com/Busqit): A platform for the web
-  - [Hitch-Hackers Guide to the Galaxay](https://jakelacey2012.github.io/hackers-guide-to-the-galaxy/): A place to learn about security and ehtical hacking
+  - [Hitch-Hackers Guide to the Galaxay](https://jakelacey2012.github.io/hackers-guide-to-the-galaxy/): A place to learn about security and ethical hacking

 ### 📭 Contact me
 - jakewlacey@gmail.com